chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 Terraform Habitat Provisioner
 -----------------------------------------------------
 Default behavior of this provisioner is to install the latest version of Habitat. `Documentation for this provisioner <https://www.terraform.io/docs/provisioners/habitat.html>`__ will be updated in the near future once the provisioner is updated with options to accept license.
-In the time being, the provisioner can be pinned to a prior Habitat version as below.
+For the time being, the provisioner can be pinned to a prior Habitat version as below.

 Pin to Chef Habitat 0.79
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In your `Terraform provisioner config <https://www.terraform.io/docs/provisioners/habitat.html#version-string->`__:
+In your `Terraform provisioner config <https://www.terraform.io/docs/provisioners/habitat.html#version-string->`__, include:

 .. code-block:: none